 FIVE KEY BOTANICALS, EACH FROM A DIFFERENT CONTINENT, ARE CENTRAL TO THE UNIQUE FLAVOUR: KUMQUAT FROM ASIA, JUNIPER FROM EUROPE, QUANDONG FROM AUSTRALIA, SARSAPARILLA FROM THE AMERICAS AND GRAINS OF PARADISE FROM AFRICA.

-The characteristic bitterness of the juniper is balanced by fresh kumquat notes – an unconventional take on a regular citrus gins, which usually derive their flavour from orange, lemon or lime.
+The characteristic bitterness of the juniper is balanced by fresh kumquat notes – an unconventional take on regular citrus gins, which usually derive their flavour from orange, lemon or lime.
 Quandong and tangy sarsaparilla add a bittersweet edge, finished with warm, peppery spice from the grains of paradise.